LewdLeah/Audience-Multiplayer/PRIVACY.md

 ## What This Extension Accesses

-- **Public livestream chat messages** — Read to detect votes and action submissions
+- **Public livestream chat messages:** Read to detect votes and action submissions
-- **Twitch authentication** — Used to connect to your chat channel
+- **Twitch authentication:** Used to connect to your chat channel
-- **AI Dungeon page content** — Read to detect available actions
+- **AI Dungeon page content:** Read to detect available actions

 ## What Gets Stored